mantidproject/mantid/dev-docs/source/AlgorithmProfiler.rst

 To build mantid version with profiling functionality enabled run ``cmake`` with the additional option ``-DPROFILE_ALGORITHM_LINUX=ON``.
 Built in such a way mantid creates a dump file ``algotimeregister.out`` in the running directory.
-This file contains the time stamps for start and finish of executed algorithms with ~nanoceconds precision in a very simple text format.
+This file contains the time stamps for start and finish of executed algorithms with ~nanosecond precision in a very simple text format.

 Analysing tool
 ^^^^^^^^^^^^^^